AidanJReid/Milestone-Project2/README.md

   *  **Home** - Links back to the top of the page.
   *  **Summary** - Links to the Summary section of the page.
   *  **Resources** - Links to the Additional Resources section of the page.
-  *  **Reset Charts** - Allows user to reset the selections made in charts where they have clicked either through the menu dropdown, a segment of pie chart or bar chart.
+  *  **Reset Charts** - A prominent bold button which allows user to reset the selections made in charts where they have clicked either through the menu dropdown, a segment of pie chart or bar chart.

 ##### Accordion/Read More